How Do I Become an Athletic Administrator?

 Step Three: Gain Work Experience (One to Four Years)

 Nothing teaches you a sport better than getting out on the field and the same is true for working as an athletic administrator.
-Early work experience can teach an athletic administrator where their natural talent lies and which areas need further development.
-Furthermore, it can help an athletic administrator decide at which level they want to work: elementary, secondary, postsecondary, or for a city’s team.
+Early work experience can teach athletic administrators where their natural talent lies and which areas need further development.
+Furthermore, it can help athletic administrators decide at which level they want to work: elementary, secondary, postsecondary, or for a city’s team.

 Step Four: Pursue Professional Development (Optional, Timeline Varies)